kamaldeen91/qsp-modeling-with-python/README.md

 ```

 2. Run simulations for single, multiple does with and without delay, and with varied bioavaialabilty for any model(s) of your choice.

+3. What are some of the errors you encountered when running the simulations and how did you correct them (eventually)?